stleerh/documents/blogs/packet_drops/packets_drop.md

 ## A quick tour in the UI

-Once the `PacketsDrop` feature enabled, the Console plugin will automatically adapt to provide additionnal filters and show information across Netflow Traffic page views.
+Once the `PacketsDrop` feature is enabled, the OCP console plugin automatically adapts to provide additional filters and show information across Netflow Traffic page views.

 Open your OCP Console and move to
 `Administrator view` -> `Observe` -> `Network Traffic` page as usual.